Regulation Neutral 6

 Key Facts

-1. 1Markwayne Mullin was officially sworn in as the Secretary of Homeland Security on March 24, 2026.
+1. 1Markwayne Mullin confirmed by the Senate as the new Secretary of Homeland Security on March 24, 2026.

-3. 3DHS oversees CISA, the primary agency responsible for U.S. federal and critical infrastructure cybersecurity.
+3. 3Mullin will oversee CISA, the lead agency for U.S. cybersecurity and infrastructure protection.

 Who's Affected